Book cover

 All models are wrong, but some models are useful.
 So the question you need to ask is not Is the model true? (it never is) but Is the model good enough for this particular application? – George Box

-This chapter starts with a presentation about software models (Section 4.1).
-Then, we provide an overview of UML, which is the most widely used graphical notation for building software models (Section 4.2).
-We also make it clear that we will study UML for creating software sketches, rather than detailed technical blueprints.
-Afterwards, we explore four UML diagrams: Class Diagrams (Section 4.3), Package Diagrams (Section 4.4), Sequence Diagrams (Section 4.5), and Activity Diagrams (Section 4.6).
+This chapter starts with a presentation on software models (Section 4.1).
+Next, we provide an overview of UML, which is the most widely used graphical notation for building software models (Section 4.2).
+We also emphasize that we will study UML for creating software sketches, rather than detailed technical blueprints.
+Subsequently, we explore four UML diagrams: Class Diagrams (Section 4.3), Package Diagrams (Section 4.4), Sequence Diagrams (Section 4.5), and Activity Diagrams (Section 4.6).

 4.1 Introduction

-As we discussed in the previous chapter, requirements document what a system should do, using a level of abstraction close to the problem and to the users.
+As we discussed in the previous chapter, requirements document what a system should do, using a level of abstraction close to the problem and to the stakeholders.
 Conversely, the source code offers a concrete, low-level, and executable representation of the system’s behavior.
-Thus, there is a gap between these two worlds: requirements and source code.
+Thus, a gap exists between these two worlds: requirements and source code.
 Software engineers have attempted to bridge this gap since the inception of the field by creating models.
 Essentially, software models aim to simplify the understanding and analysis of a system.
-For this reason, they offer more details than requirement specifications but are also less complex than the system’s code.
+For this reason, they offer more details than requirements specifications but are also less complex than the system’s code.

 Models are also instrumental in other engineering fields.
-For example, a civil engineer might create a scale model to demonstrate how the bridge she was hired to build will look like.
-She could then simulate and verify properties of the bridge, such as maximum load, resistance to wind, waves, earthquakes, etc., by creating a mathematical and physical model of it.
+For example, a civil engineer might create a scale model to demonstrate how the bridge she has been hired to build will look.
+She could then simulate and verify properties of the bridge, such as maximum load, resistance to wind, waves, earthquakes, etc., by creating mathematical and physical models of it.

-Unfortunately, software models—at least until today—have had less impact than the mathematical models widely used in other engineering fields.
-The reason is that by discarding crucial details, they also eliminate part of the complexity that is essential to the system being modeled.
+Unfortunately, software models—at least to date—have had less impact than the mathematical models widely used in other engineering fields.
+The reason is that by discarding key details, they often eliminate part of the complexity that is essential to the system being modeled.
 Frederick Brooks comments on this issue in his seminal essay No Silver Bullet (link):

 The complexity of software is an essential property, not an accidental one.
 Hence, descriptions of a software entity that abstract away its complexity often abstract away its essence.
 For three centuries, mathematics and the physical sciences made great strides by constructing simplified models of complex phenomena, deriving properties from the models, and verifying those properties by experiment.
 This paradigm worked because the complexities ignored in the models were not the essential properties of the phenomena.
 It does not work when the complexities are the essence.

-The quote that opens this chapter from British statistician George Box is also a reflection on the practical use of models.
+The quote that opens this chapter, from British statistician George Box, also reflects on the practical use of models.
 Although he was probably referring to mathematical models, his insight applies to all forms of models, including software models.
 According to Box, all models are wrong because they are simplifications or approximations of reality.
-Therefore, the main issue is assessing whether, despite these simplifications, a model retains its value for studying properties of the object or phenomenon it mimics.
+Therefore, the main issue is assessing whether, despite these simplifications, a model retains its value for studying the properties of the object or phenomenon it represents.

 Specifically, in this chapter, we will study a subset of the diagrams proposed by UML (Unified Modeling Language).
 We will begin by describing the history and context that led to the creation of this modeling language.
-Next, we will study some of the most important UML diagrams.
+Then, we will examine some of the most important UML diagrams.

-In-Depth: Since the 1970s, researchers have investigated the use of mathematical models in Software Engineering through so-called Formal Methods.
+In-Depth: Since the 1970s, researchers have investigated the use of mathematical models in software engineering through so-called Formal Methods.
 These methods use a mathematical notation—based on logic, set theory, or Petri Nets, for example—to derive formal specifications for software systems.
 These specifications are precise and unambiguous, and can be used to demonstrate properties of a system before it is implemented.
 For example, it is possible to prove that a concurrent system doesn’t have deadlocks or race conditions.
-This may seem ambitious, but it is common in other engineering fields.
-For example, civil engineers have for centuries used mathematical models to assure, before construction, that a bridge will support a certain load and resist specific weather conditions.
-However, the use of mathematical specifications in Software Engineering has not advanced as in other Engineering fields.
-Consequently, their use today is primarily restricted to critical mission systems.
+While this may seem ambitious, it is common in other engineering fields.
+For example, civil engineers have for centuries used mathematical models to ensure, before construction, that a bridge will support a certain load and resist specific weather conditions.
+However, the use of mathematical specifications in software engineering has not advanced as much as in other engineering fields.
+Consequently, their use today is primarily restricted to mission-critical systems.

 4.2 UML for Creating Sketches

 The Unified Modeling Language (UML) is a graphical notation for software modeling.
 The language defines a collection of diagrams to assist in the design of software systems, particularly object-oriented ones.
 The origins of UML date back to the 1980s, when the object-oriented paradigm was maturing and evolving rapidly.
-At this time, several object-oriented languages emerged, such as C++, as well as notations for software modeling.
-The Waterfall was the dominant process at this time, requiring a big and upfront design phase and the creation of several documents and models, which would be passed on to the programmers to be converted into code.
+At that time, several object-oriented languages emerged, such as C++, as well as notations for software modeling.
+The Waterfall model was the dominant process during this period, requiring a large and upfront design phase and the creation of several documents and models, which would then be passed on to the programmers to be converted into code.

 UML is the result of a combined effort to unify the graphical notations that developers used in the early 1990s.
 Specifically, the first version of UML was proposed in 1995 to unify notations being developed independently by three software engineers: Grady Booch, Jim Rumbaugh, and Ivar Jacobson.
-Simultaneously, tools emerged to create and edit UML diagrams, which we referred to as CASE tools (Computer-Aided Software Engineering).
+Simultaneously, tools emerged to create and edit UML diagrams, which were referred to as CASE tools (Computer-Aided Software Engineering).
 The name is inspired by CAD tools (Computer-Aided Design), widely used in traditional engineering fields.
 The standardization proposed by UML was important to ensure developers could create, access, and edit their models using various CASE tools.
-Indeed, in 1997, UML became a standard managed by OMG, which is an organization funded by software industries.
+In 1997, UML became a standard managed by the Object Management Group (OMG), which is an organization funded by software industries.

 How to use UML?